dylanhogg/dylanhogg.github.io/_posts/2023-02-17-ml-training.markdown

     }
 </style>

+This is Part 2 in the machine learning series, covering model training and learning from data.
+Part 1 covers <a href="https://blog.infocruncher.com/2023/02/15/ml-overview/">an overview of machine learning and common algorithms</a>.

 <h2 class="section-heading" id="how">How does an ML Algorithm actually learn?</h2>

 <p>There are many types of ML algorithms.
 In this post I will discuss <a href="https://en.wikipedia.org/wiki/Supervised_learning">supervised learning</a> algorithms.
 These operate on labelled data, where each data point has one or more features (also known as attributes) and an associated known true label value.</p>